kamarygillespie4/team-project-2/README.md

 ## Licensing

-This project is not licensed.
+This application is not licensed.

 ## Technologies Used